carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 <br>

 In a simple program **(a)**, these statements would be executed sequentially.
 Thus, the program would execute in three units of time.
 In the dataflow programming model **(b)**, this program takes only two units of time.
 This is because the read quantitation and QC steps have no dependencies on each other and therefore can execute simultaneously in parallel.

-### Nextflow core features

-1. **Fast prototyping**: A simple syntax for writing pipelines that enables you to reuse existing scripts and tools for fast prototyping.

-1. **Reproducibility**: Nextflow supports several container technologies, such as Docker and Singularity, as well as the package manager [Conda](https://docs.conda.io).
-This, along with the integration of the [GitHub](https://www.github.com) code sharing platform, allows you to write self-contained pipelines, manage versions and to reproduce any former configuration.

-1. **Portability**: Nextflow's syntax separates the functional logic (the steps of the workflow) from the execution settings (how the workflow is executed).
-This allows the pipeline to be run on multiple platforms, e.g. local compute vs. a university compute cluster or a cloud service like AWS, without changing the steps of the workflow.

-1. **Simple parallelism**:  Nextflow is based on the dataflow programming model which greatly simplifies the splitting of tasks that can be run at the same time (parallelisation).

-1. **Continuous checkpoints**: All the intermediate results produced during the pipeline execution are automatically tracked.
-This allows you to resume its execution from the last successfully executed step, no matter what the reason was for it stopping.

 ### Scripting language